-Florida Bay MFL: The TR station in the mangrove zone (tracked for the Florida Bay MFL) started the week ending 6/13 at 20, decreased to 18, and then returned to 20 by end the week (Figure EV-10).
-The 30-day moving average increased 3.6 over the week to end at 11.9.
-Weekly flow from the five creeks monitored for the Florida Bay MFL totaled about -2,200 acre-feet again with negative flows resuming for the second half of the week (see inset on Figure EV-10).
-The 365-day moving sum of flow from the five creeks (tracked as part of the Florida Bay MFL criteria) decreased 13,000 acre-feet over the week to end at 401,985 acre-feet on Sunday, 6/13 The 365-day cumulative flows remain higher than the 95th percentile of historical data (390,830 acre-feet).
+Florida Bay MFL: The TR station in the mangrove zone (tracked for the Florida Bay MFL) decreased from 21 to 16 over the week ending June 20, but the 30-day moving average increased 3.8 over the week to end at 15.7 (Figure EV-10).
+Weekly flow from the five creeks monitored for the Florida Bay MFL totaled approximately 2,200 acre-feet, with a pulse of positive flow in the middle of the week that decreased towards the end of the week (see inset on Figure EV-10).
+The 365-day moving sum of flow from the five creeks (tracked as part of the Florida Bay MFL criteria) decreased 9,000 acre-feet over the week to end at 392,795 acre-feet on Sunday June 20.
+The 365-day cumulative flows are now approaching the 95th percentile of historical data (390,830 acre-feet).
 Creek flows are provisional USGS data.